LALA09-erha/datamining/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to My Jupyter Book

 This is a small sample book to give you a feel for how book content is structured.

-It shows off a few of the major file types, as well as some sample content.
+**It shows some of my assignments, as well as some other content.**

-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+If you want to see some of the projects I've worked on, you can look through [my github.](https://github.com/LALA09-erha "my github")

-Check out the content pages bundled with this sample book to see more.
+### Check out the content page bundled with the book below to see more:

 ```{tableofcontents}
 ```